 The Bureau of Labor Statistics (BLS) provides information about education and training requirements for hundreds of occupations.
-BLS uses a system to assign categories for entry-level education, related work experience, and typical on-the-job training to each occupation for which BLS publishes projections data.
+BLS uses a system to assign categories for entry-level education, work experience in a related occupation, and typical on-the-job training to each occupation for which BLS publishes projections data.
 The assignments allow occupations to be grouped to create estimates of the education and training needs for the labor force as a whole and estimates of the outlook for occupations with various types of education and training needs.
-This classification system replaces the earlier 11-category education and training system used for the 20082018 projections.
-In addition, educational attainment data for each occupation are presented to show the level of education achieved by workers who are employed in the occupations.
+This classification system was first used with the 2010—20 projections and replaced an earlier system that was used between 1995 and 2008.
+The two systems are not comparable.

-BLS assigns occupations to a designation within three categories: typical entry-level education, related work experience, and typical on-the-job training.
-(Detailed definitions [PDF] for the categories are available online).The categories and assignments within each are as follows:
+BLS assigns occupations to a designation within three categories: typical entry-level education, work experience in a related occupation, and typical on-the-job training.
+(Detailed definitions (PDF) for the categories are available.)
+The categories and assignments within each are as follows:

 Work experience in a related occupation—indicates if work experience in a related occupation is commonly considered necessary by employers for entry into the occupation, or is a commonly accepted substitute for formal types of training.
 The assignments for this category are the following:

 Education attainment data from the ACS are a useful analytical tool that complements the category system.
-These data present the percent distribution of workers currently employed in an occupation, broken down by their highest level of education attained.
+These data present the percent distribution of workers employed in an occupation, broken down by their highest level of education attained.
 The ACS collects demographic and employment information from about 3 million households annually.
 The educational attainment data published by BLS are based on the Census Bureaus microdata files.

-Occupational statistics in the ACS are coded under the Census Bureaus 2002 Census occupation classification system.
+Occupational statistics in the ACS are coded under the Census Bureaus 2010 Census occupation classification system.
 Both the BLS category system and the BLS Occupational Employment Statistics (OES) datathe source data for the National Employment Matrix, are coded based on the federal governments Standard Occupational Classification (SOC) system.
 Although the Census Bureaus system also is based on the SOC, it does not provide the same level of detail as the matrix.
 As a result, some detailed SOC occupations have the same educational attainment data, because they are combined in the Census Bureaus occupational classification system.
 (For a full discussion of the National Employment Matrix, including its use of the SOC and OES data, see the BLS projections methodology).

-In addition to respondent or coding errors, there are a number of reasons that the educational attainment data may not match the category assignment.
+In addition to respondent or coding errors, there are several reasons that the educational attainment data may not match the category assignment.
 Examples are: underemployment, individual choice, and the trend of upskilling, in which the educational attainment of workers continues to rise over time.
 Also, because of changing entry requirements, individuals entering an occupation may need a higher level of formal education than for those persons who are already working in it.

 Last Modified Date: December 19, 2013